 6. Group & Forum Postings

-In whichever field you chose to become an expert, you should join your industry related forums, blogs, and groups.
-You can also join groups on LinkedIn, Facebook and subreddits.
+You should join your industry-related forums, blogs, and groups in whichever field you choose to become an expert in.
+You can also join groups on LinkedIn, Facebook, and subreddits.

-There must be countless forums in your industry where you can collaborate with like-minded people, help people, make friends and connections.
+There must be countless forums in your industry where you can collaborate with like-minded people, help people, and make connections.

-Freelancing is more about building connections rather than building a portfolio.
+Freelancing is more about building connections rather than creating a portfolio.

-A portfolio would help, but connections can take your freelance business to a whole new level.
+A portfolio would help, but connections can take your freelance business to a new level.

 7. Get Freelance Work using Online Job Boards & Classifieds

-There are local classified and job boards almost in every major city and country.
-You can post your services, reply to the job posting on these job boards and classified websites.
+There are local classified job boards in every major city and country.
+You can post your services and reply to the job posting on these job boards and classified websites.

 8. Local Networking to Find Freelance Work

-If you are a people person, you will do great in connecting with people in local networking events.
+You will do great in connecting with people at local networking events if you are a people person.
 There are a lot of networking events going on in different parts of the world.

-You can join any of those events you like, and make business connections with people in your industry and other like-minded people.
+You can join any events you like and make business connections with people in your industry and other like-minded people.

-These connections will help you build even more connections.
-Stay connected with them using social events, meetups and through social networks.
+These connections will help you build your professional network.
+Please stay connected with them through social events, meetups, and social networks.